NemoInc/coaching_devs_to_coach_devs/talks/talk_outline.md

 We're here to talk about how coaching is hard.

 We hope this talk is relevant for everyone.
 We'll be talking specifically about things coaches at codebar can try but even if you do not currently see yourself as a coach, you can use these behaviours when you do get to help people.
-You'd be surprised how quickly you'll be able to teach other learners.

 These have been gathered from a range of googling and personal experience, but majority is from 3 sources (codebar's coach guidelines, sarah mei's pairing with junior developers and mary-rose cooks blogs Why I coach and What I do when a student asks for help).